At least music piracy is down.

 - Among Isaac Asimov's deconstructions of his own Three Laws of Robotics was the fact that the laws could produce Lawful Stupidity in robots due to how Literal-Minded they are.
 The Zeroth Law Rebellion trope is a response to this by a robot who had grown beyond his programming.

 - In the Mr And Mrs Darcy Mysteries there a magistrate who is so convinced that Darcy is guilty of theft he won't even consider examining the evidence and running an investigation.

 - Ray Stevens' "Super Cop" is about a cop who solves problems in very humorous and unintelligent ways, such as shooting a man in the foot to justify his parking in a handicapped space, or forcing a woman to consume one of her purchases due to having 11 items in a 10-item express lane.
 Unfortunately, it's the corn oil.

 Mythology and Religion

-Planescape describes "lawful over good" approach as a characteristic of entire plane of Arcadia (between LG and LN).
-It's primary plane of influence of the Harmonium faction.
+- Planescape describes the "lawful over good" approach as a characteristic of the entire plane of Arcadia (between LG and LN).
+It's the primary plane of influence of the Harmonium faction.
 AD&D Player's guide to the Planes:

 ... the Harmonium believes that peace is a better end than war. [...]
 If it takes thumping heads to spread the truth, well, the Harmonium's ready to thump heads.
 Sure, there may not be peace right away, but every time the Harmonium gets rid of an enemy, the multiverse is that much closer to the universal harmony it was meant to have.